What is Ethereum and How Does it Work?

-In this article I’m going to explain in depth what Ethereum is and a bit about how it works.
-Don’t worry, the whole explanation will be non technical and easy to understand.
+In this article, I’m going to explain in depth what Ethereum is and a bit about how it works.
+Don’t worry; the explanation will be non-technical and easy to understand.

 Ethereum was proposed in 2013 and brought to life in 2014 by Vitalik Buterin.
-Unlike the Bitcoin network which was designed for Bitcoin transactions only, Ethereum is a DIY platform for decentralized apps (or Dapps) that uses smart contracts.
-‘Ether’ is Ethereum network’s currency and it is used for running Dapps.
+Unlike the Bitcoin network, which was designed for Bitcoin transactions only, Ethereum is a DIY platform for decentralized apps (or Dapps) that uses smart contracts.
+‘Ether’ is the Ethereum network’s currency, and it is used for running Dapps.